Worklytics/psoxy/docs/sources/microsoft-365/README.md

 ![Microsoft Workload Identity Federation Scenarios](msft-workload-identity-federation-scenarios.png)

-The video below explains the general idea for identity federation for Azure AD-gated resources more generally, of which your Graph API is an example:
+The video below explains the general idea for identity federation for Entra ID-gated resources more generally, of which your Graph API is an example:
 {% embed url="https://www.youtube.com/watch?v=WIs3IRCJhEo" %}